-- A "first" team must be designated prior to the beginning of the meet if more than one team is entered from a school.
+- Team #1 must be designated prior to the beginning of the meet if more than one team is entered from a school.
 If a school wishes to enter more than two (2) teams at a particular meet, as a matter of courtesy, the advisor should receive permission from the host school.

 - Home-schooled students may attend as a guest of one of the schools, however, they may not be on team #1 unless they are enrolled at a course in the school.
 If home-schooled students wish to be on team one, they should form their own team and petition the league for membership.

-MEET RULES and SCORING: Each Written Meet consists of four (4) individual events and one team event, with questions from high-school level math including algebra, geometry, trigonometry, number theory, advanced algebra, precalculus, and probability.
+MEET FORMAT: Each written meet consists of four individual events and one team event, with questions from high-school level math including algebra, geometry, trigonometry, number theory, advanced algebra, precalculus, and probability.
 The individual events each consist of 4 questions worth 1, 2, 3 and 4 points (total of 10 possible points/event).
-The team event is six (6) questions each worth ten (10) points (4 questions in the J. V. meet).
+The team event is six (6) questions each worth ten (10) points (4 questions in the JV meet).
 Students work individually on the first 4 events and may cooperate on the team event.
 Any deviation of this format, including a "Math Bowl" format, must be approved by the league at the annual meeting.

 CALCULATORS: Round four of each meet and the team event will be calculator events.
 Students will not be allowed to share calculators during individual events.
 When answers are not "exact value" students are to use unrounded irrational values for calculations and round to the requested place after all computations are completed.